Skip to main content

 The entire process takes about three months, and the final product, called "ROTUBA TOSHA" (translated: Enough Fertility), became known in 2021.
 This high-quality organic compost is certified by the local certification body (KEBS) ECOCERT & NOP for use on farms.

-Since 2022, over 200 tons of this valuable compost have already been distributed to LIMBUA contract farmers and schools for their organic school gardens.
+Since 2022, over 272 tons (Status July 2024) of this valuable compost have already been distributed to LIMBUA contract farmers and schools for their organic school gardens.

 Organic waste